pigpigyyy/Yuescript/README.md

 func("192.168.126.110", 3000)
 ```

-* Add back call features support with new operator and syntax.
+* Back call features with new operator and syntax.
 For example:
 ```Moonscript
 {1,2,3} \
   |> map((x)-> x * 2) \